RoelofRuis/upkeep/README.md

 ## Development

 Build development executable with `make build` or a debug executable with `make build-dbg`.

+The development version will use the `./data` folder to read and write its data.